Georgeandro/ML_gender_classifier/README.md

 ### Backend Overview

 The backend is developed using FastAPI, a modern, fast (high-performance) web framework for building APIs with Python 3.6+ based on standard Python type hints.
 The backend handles image uploads and returns predictions using the trained model.
 Here's an overview of how the backend POST request works:
+Follow the steps below to set up a virtual enviroment and download the required python libraries

+For Linux/macOS:
+-python3 -m venv venv
+-source venv/bin/activate

+For Windows:
+-python -m venv venv
+-venv\Scripts\activate

+-pip install -r backend/requirements.txt
+-pip list

+If you want to deactivate the virtual enviroment -deactivate

 1. **File Upload**: The user uploads an image file to the backend via a POST request.
 2. **Image Processing**: The backend reads the image file and converts it into a format suitable for the model.